 Original Equipment Manufacturer, a manufacturer of devices such as Samsung, Sony or LG.

-The parent profile is essentially the device on a BYOD work profile deployment.
+The parent profile is essentially the device on a BYOD or COPE work profile deployment.
 It is referred to as the parent profile as the work profile is integrated into it.
 Technically the profiles sit alongside each other on the device rather than the work profile being a “child” of the parent, however this is how it’s perceived and commonly explained.

-An older term for what is now mostly referenced as work profile.
+An technical term for what is now mostly referenced as work profile.
 A profile owner is normally considered to be the DPC installed on a device by an EMM solution or a user if downloaded from the Play Store.
 It has permission to create a work profile, manipulate it and remove it, but holds very little control over the parent profile

 The act of preparing a device for enrolment.
 During provisioning the device will download and install a DPC, then set the device as work-managed before landing on the home screen (or just before depending on when EMM enrolment is prompted).
 In the provisioning guides, provisioning and enrolment are clearly referred to as two separate tasks for deploying a device.
 Once provisioning completes, the user can then enrol through the DPC.